Follow Us :

 5. Legal Protection: Proper documentation of the product development and testing process helps protect the intellectual property rights of the company and serves as a legal safeguard in case of any disputes.

-Types of Technical Files in the Pharmaceutical Industry
+What are the different types of Technical Files in the Pharmaceutical Industry?

 1. CTD (Common Technical Document):